Over three hundred hours of testing made it clear – in the Aura vs. IDShield battle, Aura is the clear winner.

 It’s impossible for IDShield to compete with that kind of value.

-IDShield is one of the best identity theft protection services out there, and I truly mean that.
+IDShield is one of the best, relatively “cheap” ID protection services out there, and I truly mean that.
 Despite being swept in every category that matters by Aura, there’s actually still a lot to recommend it over Aura in many ways.

-But for a lot more people, Aura simply has a wider breadth of monitoring, more features, and a lower price.
-If you need any kind of family coverage, getting Aura is a much better deal than anything else out there.
+But for a lot more people, Aura is better, has a wider breadth of monitoring, more features, and a slightly cheaper than IDShield.
+If you need any kind of family coverage, getting Aura is a much better deal than any alternatives out there.

 Other Comparison Articles: